 MAD RIVER GLEN, VT

-Even if you’ve never been to the East Coast you’ve seen the ubiquitous stickers challenging to “ski it if you can.”
+Even if you’ve never been to the East Coast, you’ve seen the ubiquitous stickers challenging to “ski it if you can.”
 You can, and you should.

 Why: This is practically as old school as it gets.
 If you are searching for the roots of skiing, this would be a great place to start.
 This place is what Vermont is all about.
 Not Yuppy Volvo driving Vermont, Flannel bushy beard Vermont.
 It has a single chair, which is refreshing in today’s age of high-speed six-packs.
-Also, you can find someone to show you around you can actually catch some East Coast air.
+Also, if you can find someone to show you around, you can catch some East Coast air.

 When: If it snows.
-Gnarly, untamed terrain will be fun with a fresh blanket of snow, otherwise, you’ll be glad the lifts are so slow.
+Gnarly, untamed terrain will be fun with a fresh blanket of snow; otherwise, you’ll be glad the lifts are so slow.

 JAY PEAK, VT

 Why: It snows.
 No, really, it snows.
-In fact, Jay Peak received more total snowfall than Squaw Valley, CA in 2013 and 2014.
-Sure we’re talking about historically low snow totals for California here, but you get the point, it’s Vermont and they’re getting more snow than Squaw.
+In fact, Jay Peak received more total snowfall than Squaw Valley, CA, in 2013 and 2014.
+Sure we’re talking about historically low snow totals for California here, but you get the point, it’s Vermont, and they’re getting more snow than Squaw.
 Over the last ten years, they’ve averaged 349″ of snow annually.
 Where will you find that snow?
 In the trees.
 Jay is all about the trees.
 Not wide open mellow Steamboat trees.
 Tight steep technical Eastern trees.
 This is more like skiing in the woods.
 Put your hands in front of your face and crash through the brush.
 Otherwise, test your mettle on the face under the upper terminal of the tram.

 When: Whenever.
-When it isn’t snowing anywhere else it very well may be snowing here.
+When it isn’t snowing anywhere else, it very well may be snowing here.
 February and March tend to produce the most snowfall.

-Really this should also include Sugarloaf, ME as well as the leading category of “classic” ski experiences.
+This should also include Sugarloaf, ME as well as the leading category of “classic” ski experiences.
 This is where ski culture was born on the East Coast.
 If you are about history, this is the place to live it.

-Why: Sure the skiing will be good but you are here to say you skied Stowe.
-You ski Aspen because if you ski you should ski Aspen, the same logic applies here.
+Why: Sure, the skiing will be good, but you are here to say you skied Stowe.
+You ski Aspen because if you ski, you should ski Aspen; the same logic applies here.

 When: The Holidays.
-Am I really recommending you plan a ski vacation during the busiest time of year?
+Am I recommending you plan a ski vacation during the busiest time of year?
 Yes.
-When I think Stowe, I think quaint notions like carolers and a crackling fire.
+When I think Stowe, I think of quaint notions like carolers and a crackling fire.
 It’s just that kind of place.

 MT SAINTE ANNE, QE

-If you thought Jay Peak was far away then you should check this place out.
+If you thought Jay Peak was far away, then you should check this place out.
 It’s a trek from anywhere unless you find yourself in Quebec City, which is only 25 miles away.

 Why: Its black diamond runs are real black diamond runs.
-It’s steep and the snow is good.
+It’s steep, and the snow is good.
 These trees aren’t for amateurs.
 It rises out of the St. Lawrence River and has spectacular views.
-French Canadians are pompous jerks but that’s just part of their charm.
+French Canadians are pompous jerks, but that’s just part of their charm.
 No one around here speaks English, really, no one.
-This isn’t Whistler when you are here, you know you are in another country.
+This isn’t Whistler when you are here; you know you are in another country.
 It has night skiing from the top serviced by the gondola, which is necessary because it is cold.
 Really really cold.
 Mandatory puffy coat for this one.
-Warm-up with some poutine.
+Warm up with some poutine.

 Sticking with the cold theme here.
 It hosted the Olympics in 1980 (the 1932 ski events were elsewhere).
 The mountain is owned by the State of New York and is still a true skier’s mountain.